-Attached as Exhibit 99.1 to this Report on Form 6-K is Management's Discussion and Analysis of Financial Condition and Results of Operations and the unaudited interim consolidated financial statements, and the accompanying notes thereto, for the six month period ended June 30, 2020 of Scorpio Bulkers Inc. (the "Company").
+Attached as Exhibit 99.1 to this Report on Form 6-K is Management's Discussion and Analysis of Financial Condition and Results of Operations and the unaudited interim consolidated financial statements, and the accompanying notes thereto, for the nine month period ended September 30, 2020 of Scorpio Bulkers Inc. (the "Company").

-The information contained in this Report on Form 6-K is hereby incorporated by reference into the Company's registration statement on Form F-3 (File No. 333-217445), the Company's registration statement on Form F-3 (File No. 333-221441), the Company's registration statement on Form F-3 (File No. 333-222013) and the Company's registration statement on Form F-3 (File No. 333-222448).
+The information contained in this Report on Form 6-K is hereby incorporated by reference into the Company's registration statement on Form F-3 (File No. 333-217445), the Company's registration statement on Form F-3 (File No. 333-221441), the Company's registration statement on Form F-3 (File No. 333-222448).